MicrosoftDocs/SupportArticles-docs/Teams/known-issues/download-documents-open-in-protected-view.md

 ## Workaround

-To workaround this issue, download the documents directly from Microsoft Teams or SharePoint in a web browser.
+To workaround this issue, download the documents  from Microsoft Teams or SharePoint in a web browser.
+You may first have to [add the URL as a trusted location](https://support.office.com/article/Add-remove-or-change-a-trusted-location-7EE1CDC2-483E-4CBB-BCB3-4E7C67147FB4).

 ## More information